veeso/pyc-shell/docs/translators/ru.md

   - [Cyrillic to latin](#cyrillic-to-latin)
   - [Latin to Cyrillic](#latin-to-cyrillic)

+🇷🇺 This document contains the documentation for the rules used to transliterate Russian Cyrillic 🇷🇺

 ## Cyrillic to latin

 The conversion from cyrillic to latin follows the [GOST 7.79-2000](https://en.wikipedia.org/wiki/GOST_7.79-2000) standard with some differences.
 The entire conversion table is illustrated here below: